ManaswitaDatta/Interview-prep-Leetcode/README.md

 # Competitive-Programming-Leetcode
-This repository contains some of my [https://leetcode.com/juicy1/ "leetcode"] solutions in java
+This repository contains some of my [leetcode]: https://leetcode.com/juicy1/  solutions in java